 This variant is currently sold out.

-An exceptional skin lubricant that improves the bodies own healing process.
+A skin lubricant that improves the bodies own healing process.
 Maintains hydration levels, accelerates healing and keeps scabs and blisters from forming.
-Loaded with Omega 3 and Omega 6 fatty acids, which the skin craves.
-Even penetrates to the joints and helps with arthritic pain and discomfort.

 • Highly potent hydrator to improve moisture loss on the skin.